 Understanding the consequences and likelihood of failure, as well as the changing demands on our infrastructure systems, allows us to better manage risks to these networks.

-Failure of Auckland's critical infrastructure networks poses significant risks, as they are essential for Auckland to function.
+critical infrastructure networks poses significant risks, as they are essential for Auckland to function.